bobbbay/salo/README.md

 # handy/install
 ```

 This will insall SEMC OS onto `/dev/sdXY` (replace `XY` with your partition).
 This *does* take a while, due to it being compiled from scratch.
-On an average modern PC, this would take ~30 minutes.
+On an average modern PC, this could take ~30 minutes.

 You can also set Makeflags, if you know how to, to speed up the process.